Reference prior for Bayesian estimation of seismic fragility curves: Estimation tools, competing approaches and performance evaluation metrics

 \section{Estimation tools, competing approaches and performance evaluation metrics}

-In this section, we first present the Bayesian estimation tools and the Monte-Carlo reference method to which we refer to evaluate the relevance of the log-normal model when the number of data allows it.
-Then, to evaluate the performance of the Jeffreys prior on practical cases, we present two competing approaches that we implement.
-On the one hand, we apply the MLE method widely used in literature, coupled with a bootstrap technique.
-On the other hand, we apply a Bayesian technique implemented with the prior introduced by \citeauthor{Straub2008} \cite{Straub2008}.
-For a fair comparison we propose to calibrate the latter according to the results of Figure~\ref{fig:IM} which evinces that in $\alpha$ the distribution is similar to the PGA distribution of the synthetic and real signals.
-It would indeed be easy to calibrate it in such a way so as to skew comparisons, by considering, for instance, a too large variance.
-Finally, performance evaluation metrics are defined.
+In this section, we will first present the Bayesian estimation tools and the MC reference method used to evaluate the relevance of the log-normal model when the amount of data allows it.
+We will then present two competing approaches, implemented in order to evaluate the performance of the Jeffreys prior in practical cases.
+On the one hand, we will apply the MLE method, widely used in literature, coupled with a bootstrap technique.
+On the other hand, we will apply a Bayesian technique implemented with the prior introduced by \citeauthor{Straub2008} \cite{Straub2008}.
+For a fair comparison, this study proposes to calibrate the latter according to the results of Figure~\ref{fig:IM}, which illustrates that in $\alpha$ the distribution is similar to the PGA distribution of the artificial and real signals.
+It would indeed be easy to calibrate it in such a way so as to skew comparisons, for instance by considering too large a variance.
+Finally, we will define performance evaluation metrics.